-In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education “ 2020, we have a Designated Safeguarding Lead, Leon Brown, who is a member of the senior management team, and has received appropriate training for this role (in his absence, Rachel Kirk or James Pooley).
+In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education “ 2020, we have a Designated Safeguarding Lead, Leon Brown, who is a member of the senior management team, and has received appropriate training for this role (in his absence, Rachel Kirk, James Pooley or Lucy Owen).
 It is his responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.

 Occasions do arise when our concern about a student requires us to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.